1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 <a id="fig4"></a>
 ![Figure 4: ](4.png)

 **Figure 4** Scaling model size N and training compute C improves visual fidelity and soundness.
-They generated 256 × 256 samples from VAR models 4 different sizes (depth 6, 16, 26, 30) and 3 different training stages (20%, 60%, 100% of total training tokens).
+They generated 256 × 256 samples from VAR models 4 different sizes (depth 6, 16, 26, 30) and 3 different training stages (20%, 60%, and 100% of total training tokens).
 9 class labels (from left to right, top to bottom) are: flamingo 130, arctic wolf 270, macaw 88, Siamese cat 284, oscilloscope 688, husky 250, mollymawk 146, volcano 980, and catamaran 484.
 The same random seed and teacher-forced initial tokens were employed to maintain consistency in the content.
 Since larger transformers are believed to be able to learn more intricate and fine-grained image distributions, the observed improvements in visual fidelity and soundness are compatible with the scaling laws.
 (This figure is taken from [^1])

 ##  Zero-Shot Generalization: Beyond Image Generation

-The benefits of VAR extend beyond image generation that is illustrated in Figure [5](#fig5).
+The benefits of VAR extend beyond image generation as illustrated in Figure [5](#fig5).
 It also demonstrates promising zero-shot generalization capabilities in downstream tasks such as:

 - **Image In-Painting and Out-Painting:** VAR can successfully fill in missing parts of an image or extend its boundaries.
 - **Class-Conditional Image Editing:** VAR can modify specific regions of an image based on a given class label.

 <a id="fig5"></a>
 ![Figure 5: ](5.png)
 **Figure 5** Zero-shot evaluation in downstream tasks that includes in-painting, out-painting, and class-conditional editing.
 The findings demonstrate that VAR does not require further design or fine-tuning to generalize to new downstream tasks.
 VAR-d30 was tested here.
-They allowed the model to create tokens just inside the mask and teacher-forced ground truth tokens outside of it for in-and-out-painting.
+They allowed the model to create tokens just inside the mask and teacher-forced ground truth tokens outside of it for in-and-out painting.
 The model was not given any class label information.
 VAR has demonstrated its generalization potential by achieving satisfactory outcomes on various downstream tasks without requiring changes to the model architecture or tuning parameters.
 They also tried VAR on the class-conditional image editing task following MaskGIT [^2].
 The model was compelled to generate tokens exclusively in the bounding box conditional on some class label, much like in the case of in-painting.
 It demonstrates that the model can generate realistic content that blends in nicely with the surrounding setting.
 (This figure is taken from [^1])

 ##  Future Directions and Applications